Maren Ehlers

 Working healthily from home is about more than just having the right workspace.
 With greater flexibility, less physical activity, and blurred boundaries, it becomes clear just how important mindful routines are for well-being and productivity.
 This article highlights common risks associated with working from home, explores the five dimensions of health, and offers practical tips for a healthier workday.

 Intercultural Collaboration: Challenges, Strategies, and Practical Examples Intercultural collaboration is no longer a niche topic but an integral part of the modern workplace.
-International projects, virtual teams, and cross-location collaboration bring together people with different cultural backgrounds, experiences, and working styles—often under tight deadlines and with increasing complexity.
+International projects, virtual teams, and cross-location collaboration bring together people with different cultural backgrounds, experiences, and work styles—often under intense time pressure and with increasing complexity.
+Yet the challenges that arise rarely stem from a lack of professionalism or commitment.

 Many companies promote mental health through resilience training, mindfulness programs, or EAP programs.
 Yet absences due to mental health issues and burnout have been on the rise for years.
 Why?
 Because workplace well-being isn’t created by these programs—it’s created, above all, by leadership.